HlongwaneDM/RecruitmentAssignment/README.md

 * To compile, run the following command on your terminal: javac EvaluateStrings.java javac EvaluateIntegers.java
+* You can also run provided Jar files java -jar EvaluateStrings java -jar EvaluateIntegers
 * To execute, run the following command on your terminal: java -Xmx128M -Xms16M EvaluateStrings java -Xmx128M -Xms16M EvaluateIntegers